vuejs/v2.vuejs.org/src/v2/guide/components.md

 })
 ```

-Which can be used in the template to control the font size of all blog posts:
+Now, `postFontSize` can be used in the template to control the font size of all blog posts:

 ```html
 <div id="blog-posts-events-demo">